kennyjanson1/AI-Image-Classification/README.md

 - Flask (for frontend integration)
 - Matplotlib (for visualization)

-## 🗂 Dataset

-The dataset was sourced from Kaggle, containing labeled AI-generated and real images.
-Unfortunately, the exact dataset URL is no longer available.

 ## 🧪 How It Works

 1. User uploads an image via frontend.